×

 Portfolio Highlights

-The ClearBridge Dividend Strategy underperformed its S&P 500 Index benchmark during the third quarter.
-On an absolute basis, the Strategy saw positive contributions from nine of 11 sectors in which it was invested for the quarter.
-The IT, industrials and health care sectors were the main positive contributors, while the consumer staples and real estate sectors were the detractors.
+The ClearBridge Dividend Strategy underperformed its S&P 500 Index benchmark during the fourth quarter.
+On an absolute basis, the Strategy saw positive contributions from seven of 11 sectors: the health care sector was the main contributor, while the real estate and IT sectors were the main detractors.

-On a relative basis, underperformance was driven primarily by sector allocation.
-In particular, an underweight to IT and an overweight to consumer staples detracted.
-Stock selection in the communication services and real estate sectors also detracted, while stock selection in the industrials, IT, health care and utilities sectors proved beneficial.
+On a relative basis, underperformance was driven primarily by stock selection in the communication services, IT, materials and real estate sectors, while stock selection in consumer staples, a health care overweight and IT underweight proved beneficial.

 Related Perspectives